w3f/Grants-Program/applications/ArtZero_InkWhale.md

 ## Development Status :open_book:

 We have completed the Testnet demo version of the ArtZero NFT Marketplace.
-The contracts are waiting to be audited then our platform will be ready to be launch on Aleph Zero Mainnet.
+The first version of the contracts are waiting to be audited then our platform will be ready to be launch on Aleph Zero Mainnet.

 https://artzero.io
 https://docs.artzero.io/